-Recognised as a UNESCO World Heritage Site since 1982, the Sacred City of Anuradhapura is a well known destination on the cultural trail of Sri Lanka.
-It is located some 205 kms to the north east of Colombo in the North Central Province and has a population of about 51,000 people.
+Recognised as a UNESCO World Heritage Site since 1982.
+The Sacred City of Anuradhapura is a well known destination on the cultural trail of Sri Lanka.
+It is located some 205 kms to the north east of Colombo.
+In the North Central Province and has a population of about 51,000 people.

-This then permeated throughout the island, and today the island is considered to be 80% Buddhist, with strong influences on public holidays and laws governing for example the consumption of alcohol.
+This then permeated throughout the island.
+Today the island is considered to be 80% Buddhist.
+With strong influences on public holidays and laws governing for example the consumption of alcohol.

 The grounds of the Sacred City are to be found in the west of the city.
 It is flanked by a diagonal road called the Main Street to the east which houses Anuradhapura Town.

 Developments for housing grew as the population increased and today you will hear references such as Stage I and Stage II.

 Most of the surrounding area is agricultural.
 Which is an important development of the area.
 Which is revolved around irrigation with canals, water ways, and large lakes.
 Known locally as Tanks.
 It is the development of the water resources that have enabled this area to be self sufficient and convert what was previously considered a dry area.

 Places To Visit